-- 1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-- 1/2 cup butter softened
+- ½ cup butter, softened

-- 1/2 cup light brown sugar
+- ½ cup light brown sugar

 - 1 teaspoon pure vanilla extract

-- 1/2 cup water
+- ½ cup water

 - 1 cup chopped pecans or walnuts

 - Add the dry ingredients to the butter mixture and stir with a spoon until combined.
 Using clean hands, work the dough until it holds together in a ball.
-Wrap the ball of dough in plastic wrap and refrigerate for an hour.
+Wrap the ball of dough in plastic wrap and refrigerate for 1 hour.

-- When ready to bake, preheat oven to 375 degrees.
-Slice roll into 1/4" slices.
+- Use a sharp knife to slice the roll into ¼-inch slices.
 Place on lightly greased or parchment paper lined baking sheets and bake for 10 to 12 minutes.
-Remove from oven and allow to cool on baking sheets for a minute or two before transferring to a wire rack to cool completely.
+Remove from the oven and allow to cool on thr baking sheets for a minute or two before transferring to a wire rack to cool completely.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.